COVID-19 Can Last for Several Months

 That clusters of ME/CFS have followed many infectious outbreaks is noteworthy.
 In such events, some people get better quickly, others are sick for longer with postviral fatigue, and still others are suffering months or years later.
 In one Australian study, 11 percent of people infected with Ross River virus, Epstein-Barr virus, or the bacterium behind Q fever were diagnosed with ME/CFS after six months.
 In a study of 233 Hong Kong residents who survived the SARS epidemic of 2003, about 40 percent had chronic-fatigue problems after three years or so, and 27 percent met the CDC’s criteria for ME/CFS.
 Many different acute pathogens seem to trigger the same inflammatory responses that culminate in the same chronic endgame.
 Many individuals in this community are worried about COVID-19, according to Ramey: “You’ve got this highly infectious virus sweeping around the world, and it would be unusual if you didn’t see a big uptick in ME/CFS cases.”

 ME/CFS is typically diagnosed when symptoms persist for six months or more, and the new coronavirus has barely been infecting humans for that long.
-Still, many of the long-haulers’ symptoms sound “like those that patients in our community experience,” says Jennifer Brea, the executive director of the advocacy group #MEAction.
+Still, many of the long-haulers’ symptoms “sound exactly like those that patients in our community experience,” says Jennifer Brea, the executive director of the advocacy group #MEAction.

 LeClerc, Akrami, and others have noted that their symptoms reappear when they try to regain a measure of agency by cleaning, working out, or even doing yoga.
 This is post-exertional malaise—the defining feature of ME/CFS.
 It’s a severe multi-organ crash that follows activity as light as a short walk.
 It’s also distinct from mere exhaustion: You can’t just push through it, and you’ll feel much worse if you try.
 The ME/CFS community has learned that resting as much as possible in the early months of postviral fatigue is crucial.
 Garner learned that lesson the hard way.
 After writing that “my disease has lifted,” he did a high-intensity workout, and was bedridden for three days.
 He is now reading literature about ME/CFS and listening to his sister, who has had the disease.
 “We have much to learn from that community,” he says.